aws/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide.md

 - Device Authentication: the device software uses Client Certificates (x.509) to communicate with AWS IoT services.
 All the communications from and to the device software are over a secure TLS Connection.
 Refer to the [AWS IoT Security documentation](https://docs.aws.amazon.com/iot/latest/developerguide/x509-client-certs.html) for further details.
 - Data in transit: All the data exchanged with the AWS IoT services is encrypted in transit.
 - Data at rest: the current version of the software does not encrypt the data at rest i.e. during persistency.
-It’s assumed that the software operates in a secure partition that the OEM puts in place.
+It’s assumed that the software operates in a secure partition that the OEM puts in place and rely on the OEM secure storage infrastructure that is applied for all IO operations happening in the gateway e.g. via HSM, OEM crypto stack.
 - Access to vehicle CAN data: the device software assumes that the software operates in a secure execution partition, that guarantees that if needed, the CAN traffic is encrypted/decrypted by the OEM Crypto stack (either on chip/HSM or via separate core running the crypto stack).

 The device software can be extended to invoke cryptography APIs to encrypt and decrypt the data as per the need.

 The device software has been designed to be deployed in a non safety relevant in-vehicle domain/partition.
 Due to its use of dynamic memory allocation, this software is not suited for deployment on real time/lock step/safety cores.